sjhatfield/babyberry/README.md

 # Baby Berry RL Environment

 This repo contains an environment where a baby is placed in a grid world with a number of berries.
 The baby may move north, south, east or west to catch berries and eat them.
 Once all the berries are eaten the game is over and the baby experiences a large reward.
 The berries may be given random movement probabilities.
+This project has an associated blog post [here](https://sjhatfield.github.io/RL-Baby-Berry-Environment/).

 Additionally, there may be a dad who moves around the world trying to pick up the baby and stop them eating all the tasty berries.